PERLPORT(1) Perl Programmers Reference Guide PERLPORT(1)

 socketpair

-Available on 64 bit OpenVMS 8.2 and later.
-(VMS)
+(VMS) Available on 64 bit OpenVMS 8.2 and later.

-fields may cause 'not numeric' warnings.
+these fields may cause 'not numeric' warnings.

-device and inode are not meaningful.
-(Win32)
+(Win32) "dev" and "ino" are not meaningful.

-mtime, atime and ctime all return the last modification time.
+(RISC OS) "mtime", "atime" and "ctime" all return the last

-meaningful and will differ between stat calls on the same file.
+stat calls on the same file.

-finding it may then attempt to stat("foo.exe") (Cygwin)
+not finding it may then attempt to "stat("foo.exe")".

-On Win32 stat() needs to open the file to determine the link
+(Win32) "stat" needs to open the file to determine the link

 count and update attributes that may have been changed through